trand56/proj-cross-stream/DanTran_CrossStream.md

 There will be one HOST that streams image data to a server or directly to peer.
 The peers will pull those image data, buffers them, and display them on their screens.

+This project will be useful for friends to watch movies or TV shows together.
+There are services like this in Discord APP and Skype screenshare...however they are not optimized for this type of video streaming activity.

+There are two models on how this project will pan out:

 **The first model is the PEER-TO-PEER model:**
 ![UC-UML P2P](DanTran_CrossStream-1.png)